ZZ-Cat/CRSFforArduino/.github/CONTRIBUTING.md

 ### **Don't...**

-1. Use CRSF for Arduino on incompatible hardware & write me an issue about "strange behaviour".
+1. Use CRSF for Arduino on incompatible hardware and write me an issue about "strange behaviour".
 2. Ghost me for more than 14 consecutive days.
-3. Write things like "This isn't working" & refuse to provide any information &/or context beyond that.
+3. Write things like "This isn't working" and refuse to provide any information &/or context beyond that.
 4. Write walls of text.
-Do this & watch how quickly I mark your issue as "TL;DR" & close it without any response from me.
+Do this and watch how quickly I mark your issue as "TL;DR" and close it without any response from me.
 5. Beg for updates.
 Please don't do this.
 If you do, I will intentionally take longer to release said update to spite you.
 6. Assume that the project is "dead" after any significant amount of time has passed.